Evaluating Privilege Usage of Agents with Real-World Tools

 The MCP server manager is the external orchestration layer of \Tool, responsible for managing the lifecycle of all MCP servers and coordinating their use during evaluation.
 It bridges high-level evaluation requests and low-level server execution by handling server deployment, health monitoring, recovery, and agent execution.
-The manager is composed of three components: a lifecycle maintainer for MCP server lifecycle management, an agent pipeline for evaluating requests with tool-augmented LLM agents, and a container maintainer for interacting with the MCP server sandbox.
+The manager is composed of three components: a lifecycle maintainer for MCP server lifecycle management, an agent pipeline for evaluating requests with tool-augmented LLM agents, and a container manager for interacting with the MCP server sandbox.

 The \textbf{lifecycle maintainer} manages the full lifecycle of each MCP server and coordinates with the agent pipeline according to the current request.
 It interacts with the sandbox to deploy servers on demand, start them, and continuously monitor their health status.
 Specifically, it (1) checks process and port status, (2) periodically pulls each server's tool list to confirm correct initialization, and (3) triggers automated recovery actions when failures occur, including restarting MCP servers or rebuilding the whole container if needed.

-The lifecycle maintainer requires only lightweight configuration from users, as shown in the left of Figure~\ref{fig:overview}.
-Usually, users only need to provide server's source URL, environment setup commands, start command, and required environment variables.
-With this configuration, it automatically downloads the server code, prepares dependencies, injects environment variables, and completes server bootstrapping without manual intervention in the container.
+As shown on the left of Figure~\ref{fig:overview}, the maintainer requires only lightweight configuration, including each server's source URL, setup commands, start command, and environment variables.
+It then automatically downloads the server code, prepares dependencies, injects variables, and completes server bootstrapping.

 The \textbf{agent pipeline} handles the end-to-end execution workflow for each request.
 Given a user request, it constructs an agent composed of the target LLM and necessary MCP servers to complete the user's task.
 The pipeline supports two commonly used agent execution modes.
 In ReAct mode~\cite{react}, tool usage is determined dynamically at each step based on the results of previous tool executions.
 Moreover, Plan-and-Execute mode~\cite{planning} generates a complete execution plan beforehand to guide the whole workflow.
 Another critical function of the agent pipeline is to simulate realistic attack surfaces for evaluation.
 It enables flexible attack injection, either randomly or at specified stages, emulating real-world prompt injection attacks embedded in external content.